 Mon.
 AUG 7 —

 it's Belgian-Fried Chicken Night with Kwak!

 It's the First Monday of every month —Belgian Fried Chicken Night!
 You might not find fried chicken on many menus on Brussels, but you might wish that you did after tasting this!
 It's not historically a staple of the Belgian culinary scene, but we thought we'd change that.
 The preparation changes from month to month.
-June's preparation (pictured) is:
+July's preparation (pictured) was:

 Best enjoyed with a Kwak in its signature stirrup glass, but there's plenty more choices on our beer lists.
 Dinnertime starts at 5 on Mondays.

 Weds.
 July 11 —

 Silly Sour & Silly Saison & Stupid Silly Sour all on tap!

 Featuring Poperings Hommel,

 100% of the Day's proceeds (minus taxes and tips) will be donated to Helen C. Pierce School of International Studies!